 Where Your Money Goes

-The AACR takes great care in placing your donation where it truly belongs: in the hands of scientists working on breakthroughs in cancer research.
-While working hard to keep expenses low, the Foundation raised a total of more than $64 million in 2018.
+The American Association for Cancer Research (AACR) takes great care in placing your donation where it truly belongs: in the hands of scientists working on breakthroughs in cancer research.
+The role of the AACR Foundation is to raise funds to support this critical work.
+We strive to keep expenses low to ensure that eighty-eight cents of every dollar raised by the Foundation supports cancer research.

-Here are just a few of the AACR’s accomplishments in 2019:
+Here are just a few of the AACR’s accomplishments in 2020:

+We provide transparency to assure our members and our donors that these dollars are used wisely.
+The AACR and the AACR Foundation are 501(c)(3) public charities as determined by the Internal Revenue Service.
 The following audited financial statements provide an accurate view of the combined operations of the AACR and the AACR Foundation, in accordance with generally accepted accounting principles:

 You can view our latest IRS-990 tax exempt returns here: